Select your next move

 How this partnership works

-Direct support to help your clients access our tools
+Direct support to help referred individuals and their caregivers access our tools

 Discounted pricing on additional products

-Resources that support both in-clinic and home environments
+Resources that support in-clinic, school and home environments

 Ongoing support and training opportunities

-Referrals to eligible families or clients who may benefit from our tools
+Refer eligible families who may benefit from our tools

 Occasional feedback and testimonials to help us improve our products and programs

-You may need to provide support throughout your client’s application process depending on state requirements
+You may need to provide support throughout the individual's application process depending on state requirements

 The SUFS (Step Up For Students) program offers Florida families access to innovative speech and language tools through the Family Empowerment Scholarship for Unique Abilities (FES-UA) to access devices and speech applications at no cost.